AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Prioritize balanced buffer systems and gas port sizing to keep cyclic rate controllable, especially once suppressed.

-Gas system guidance: Carbine (suppressed optimized)
+Gas system: Carbine (suppressed optimized)

 12.5" barrel